ansys/pystk/doc/source/api/ansys/stk/core/graphics/TriangulatorResult.rst

 TriangulatorResult
 ==================

-.. py:class:: TriangulatorResult
+.. py:class:: ansys.stk.core.graphics.TriangulatorResult

-   Bases: py:obj:`~ITriangulatorResult`
+   Bases: py:obj:`~ansys.stk.core.graphics.ITriangulatorResult`

    The result from triangulation: a triangle mesh defined using an indexed triangle list.
 This is commonly visualized with the triangle mesh primitive or surface mesh primitive.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: TriangulatorResult

 Overview
 --------